Senator Reid Donation and Lecture Series

 In order to insure that this rich repository is fully mined for the wealth of subject matter it covers, a doctoral fellowship in Nevada and western history is established in the department of history at the University of Nevada, Reno.
 This fellowship will be awarded competitively, to a Ph.D. student intending to study western American or environmental history.
 It is envisioned as a Public History Fellowship, with an assignment involving work with the Reid Papers rather than teaching.
 Through the department's Shared History Program, the Reid Fellow would assist in bringing topics from Reid Papers to a broader public audience by means of exhibits, oral histories, or other public forms of presentation.
 Ultimately, a research topic drawing on themes or materials from the Reid Papers would result in a dissertation in western American, Nevada, or environmental history.
 Multidisciplinary approaches would be actively encouraged, as would both public and academic presentations by the Reid Fellow.
 By this means, the University will not only facilitate completion of new Ph.Ds. in History, but also ensure that the complex issues Senator Reid worked on during his career continue to be engaged and appreciated by subsequent generations.

 The Harry Reid Doctoral Fellowship is a fully-funded, five-year Ph.D. fellowship and includes a research stipend and summer funding.
 Potential applicants are encouraged to contact Sarah Keyes who will serve as the fellow’s dissertation advisor.
-Further information about the department’s graduate program can be found on the graduate page.
-Additional questions may also be directed to the Director of Graduate Studies, Linda Curcio.
+Interested applicants should include a section in their statement of purpose that describes why they are a good candidate for the fellowship.
+Applications to the University of Nevada, Reno graduate program are due Feb.
+1, but applicants are encouraged to apply as soon as possible.

 Harry Reid Public Engagement Lecture Series